 - Add cucumber, tomatoes, onion, and chopped parsley to a salad bowl

-- Pour the dressing over and toss well and… buon appetito (enjoy)!
+- Pour the dressing over, toss well and… buon appetito (enjoy)!

 RECIPE NOTES & TIPS

-This vegan, light and flavorsome Italian tomato and cucumber salad is ready in 5 minutes, and you will love it!
+This light and flavorsome Italian salad is ready in 5 minutes, and you will love it!

-But let me state the obvious: to make this simple and delicious salad shines, you want ripe tomatoes, fresh ingredients, and good extra virgin olive oil!
+But let me state the obvious: to make this simple salad shines, you want ripe tomatoes, fresh ingredients, and good extra virgin olive oil!
 Please, don’t even think to dress this salad with other oils, you want a GOOD “extra” virgin olive oil.
-Then add vinegar, garlic, oregano, fresh parsley and make a glorious Italian dressing.
+Then add vinegar, garlic, oregano, fresh parsley, and make a flavor-packed dressing.

-Choose ripe and juicy tomatoes (Plum, Roma, cherry, on the vine, work fine) and cut them into nice chunks.
+Choose ripe and juicy tomatoes (plum, Roma, cherry, on the vine, work fine) and cut them into nice chunks.
 Before you add the dressing, toss them well and if you notice they release too much water, just remove some.
-I don’t like it when tomatoes are too watery, they water down the dressing and I end up with a pool of liquid at the bottom of the bowl and less flavor.
+You don’t want to water down the dressing and get a pool of liquid at the bottom of the bowl.